Standing for election

 - have served a prison sentence of three months or more within five years prior to an election

 - have been disqualified from being elected as a councillor under any legislation.

 The majority of people become councillors as a result of joining a political party.
 However, some people stand as independents (candidates who do not belong to any political party) or as pressure groups.

 If you are thinking of standing as a candidate for a particular political party, then you will need to be a member of that party's local organisation.

 For details on political parties, visit the Northern Ireland register of political parties on the Electoral Commission website.

-On 26th March the Council will publish the 'Notice of Election'.
+On 26 March we will publish the 'Notice of Election'.
 This details: